 As of version 1.1.1 you can additionally gain access to a SimpleRPC style result in addition to the more complex native client results:

 You can still use printrpc to print these style of results and gain advantage of the DDL and so forth:

-This should give you a simpler result set to deal with
+You will need to handle exceptions yourself but you have a simpler result set to deal with

 Adding custom command line options